 As we watch Star Wars: The Force Awakens continue to break box office records, it seems almost inconceivable that someone would think that a Star Wars sequel would not make money by the truck load.
 And yet, someone did and that extreme lack of foresight almost doomed the franchise back when it was in the process of establishing itself as a film series that was also a proven moneymaker.

-In order to keep his independence, and not mention most of the profits, Star Wars creator George Lucas decided to hold onto the rights to the nascent franchise rather than sell the whole thing to Twentieth Century Fox, with whom he struck the distribution deal for the original film.
+In 1976, in order to keep his independence, and not mention most of the profits, Star Wars creator George Lucas decided to hold onto the rights to the nascent franchise rather than sell the whole thing to Twentieth Century Fox, with whom he struck the distribution deal for the original film.
 With the success of American Graffiti on his side, Lucas had shrewdly agreed to a much smaller salary to write and direct Star Wars in exchange for the merchandising rights to the film and a share of the films’ gross profits.
 It was a deal that would yield him about $20 million, as opposed to the $500,000 he could have commanded up front.

 Throughout its history, Bank of America has been very instrumental in financing the film industry almost since the industry’s inception.
 The bank was helpful in funding several studios in their early days including Columbia and United Artists.
 When independent producer David O. Selznick found himself running short of funds to complete his epic Gone With The Wind, he appealed directly to Bank of America founder A.P.
 Giannini for a loan, which he received.
 That Lucas turned to them for financing was not out of the ordinary.

-As has been recorded in numerous places, the production of The Empire Strikes Back was a troubled one., running behind schedule almost immediately.
+As has been recorded in numerous places, the production of The Empire Strikes Back was a troubled one, running behind schedule almost immediately.
 The location shoot in Finse, Norway for the exteriors of the planet Hoth was plagued by unseasonably bad weather resulting in the crew getting only about half the footage they had hoped for.
 Director Irvin Kershner, whom Lucas picked as he did not want to go through the stress of helming the film himself, was moving much slower than expected.
 Rather than cut scenes to get back on schedule, producer Gary Kurtz let Kershner continue at his own pace, something which did not please Lucas.

 As Chris Taylor explains in his exceptionally reported book How Star Wars Conquered The Universe –